Working papers

 We analyze the daily predictability of investor sentiment across four major asset classes and compare sentiment measures based on news and social media with those based on trade information.
 For the majority of assets, trade-based sentiment measures outperform their text-based equivalents for both in-sample and out-of-sample predictions.
 This outperformance is particularly noticeable in long-term forecasts.
 However, real-time mean-variance investors can only achieve economic gains using Bitcoin trade sentiment, suggesting the challenge of transforming sentiment into daily profitable trading strategies.

-with Ai Jun Hou, Emmanouil Platanakis and Xiaoxia Ye (current Version: March, 2023).
+with Ai Jun Hou, Emmanouil Platanakis and Xiaoxia Ye (current Version: Dec, 2023).

-We propose a novel measure of the ex-ante inflation risk premium (IRP) for each commodity based on a term structure model of commodity futures.
-Our theory-based IRP, capturing forward-looking information in the futures markets, outperforms well-known characteristics in explaining the cross-section of commodity returns.
-The IRP factor – the low minus high portfolio constructed from sorting IRP – has the highest Sharpe ratio among existing factors, and none of the latter can explain it, implying it has substantial new information.
-Moreover, various aggregations of individual commodity IRP predict future stock market returns significantly, even after controlling for major economic predictors.
+We propose a novel measure of commodity inflation risk premium (cIRP) based on a term structure model of commodity futures.
+The cIRP, capturing forward-looking information in the futures markets, outperforms well-known characteristics in explaining the cross-section of commodity returns.
+The associated cIRP factor has the highest Sharpe ratio among the existing factors, and has substantial new information beyond them.
+Moreover, various aggregations of the individual cIRP predict stock market returns significantly, even after controlling for major economic predictors including the usual inflation measure.
 The link between commodities and the stock market is stronger than previously thought.

-with Xiaoxiao Tang and Xiwei Tang (current Version: January, 2022).
+with Xiaoxiao Tang and Xiwei Tang (current Version: November, 2024).

-New Labor Flow Shocks Matter for Asset Pricing
+Labor Flow Shocks Matter for Asset Pricing

 with Jian Chen, Chunmian Ge, and Jiaquan Yao (current Version: Feb., 2023).